 When giving recommendations, nutrition professionals need to take into account several characteristics of their patients.
-Firstly, they assess their patient's dietary habits, body composition and health status.
+Firstly, they assess their patient's dietary habits, body composition, and health status.
 After that, recommendations based on each individual are given.

-In order to do that, professionals normally estimate Basal Metabolic Rate (BMR) and physical activity level to determine their patients' daily energy requirements.
+To do that, professionals normally estimate Basal Metabolic Rate (BMR) and physical activity level to determine their patients' daily energy requirements.
 So that Nutrium can be even more comprehensive when it comes to nutritional assessment, we added new BMR predictive equations, Henry equations (Henry, 2005).

-These new equations were developed using the Oxford database in which the revision BMR data from several studies were made and analysed, resulting in a new formulation of several BMR predictive equations.
-These new equations were referenced in the Scientific Advisory Committee on Nutrition (SACN) report on the Dietary Reference Values for energy, in 2011, as recommended to estimating average requirements for energy in healthy populations.
+These new equations were developed using the Oxford database in which the revision BMR data from several studies were made and analyzed, resulting in a new formulation of several BMR predictive equations.
+These new equations were referenced in the Scientific Advisory Committee on Nutrition (SACN) report on the Dietary Reference Values for energy, in 2011, as recommended to estimating average requirements for energy intake in healthy populations.

 Accordingly, The Parenteral and Enteral Nutrition Group (PENG), a Specialist Group of the British Dietetic Association, also recommended the use of these equations to estimate BMR in the hospital setting.

 Henry equations join several other BMR equations such as, Harris-Benedict equation, Harris-Benedict equation revised, Mifflin St. Jeor equation, Katch Mcardle equation, Cunningham equation, WHO Equation, already integrated into Nutrium.

 How are these new equations assessed?

 These equations take into account different age groups, gender, and weight.